 Therapeutic Massage Therapy uses advanced techniques which are to be used for pain and chronic health issues.
-Techniques such as neuromuscular facilitation, trigger point therapy, fascial release; in addition to therapeutic exercise, PNF stretching and postural education in an average massage therapy visit.
+Techniques such as neuromuscular facilitation, trigger point therapy, fascial release; in addition to therapeutic exercise, PNF stretching and postural education are used in an average massage therapy visit.
 Therapeutic massage is helpful in treating conditions such as but not limited to:

 - Motor vehicle accidents